lfucg/lexington-pentaho-etl/create-ckan-dataset.md

 * Step 3
 	* Add dataset metadata

-### Configure datastore for newly created resource
+* Custom Step 4
 	* At this point we've created a CKAN resource.
 Visit that resource and find the resource id.
 It's in the url like so: `http://www.civicdata.com/en/dataset/lexington-code-enforcement-complaints/resource/<resource-id>`
 	* For the example code enforcement dataset it ends up being `ad346da7-ce88-4c77-a0e1-10ff09bb0622`
+	* Edit the resource and in the `link to file` input, change the value to `http://www.civicdata.com/datastore/dump/<resource-id>`

+### Configure datastore for newly created resource

-* Edit the following script to add the fields, their datatypes, and the primary key https://gist.github.com/eeeschwartz/b3b0cb7769bcee479eca
+* Edit the [config script](https://github.com/lfucg/lexington-pentaho-etl/blob/master/configDatasetsInDatastore.sh) to add the fields, their datatypes, and the primary key

 Down the road we hope to automate the datastore field creation and make it easier to specify the primary key.